CBIIT/bento-mdf/README.md

 	Handle: MyModel
 	URI: "https://sts.ctos-data-team.org/model/MyModel"
+    Version: v1.7.2

 The `Handle` value is intended to be a short, human-readable moniker for the model described in the document.
 It should be easy to compute with, e.g., contain no spaces and not start with a numeral.

-The `URI` value If present, this should be a resolving URL that can provide further detailed information about the model described in the MDF instance.
+The `URI` value, if present, should be a resolving URL that can provide further detailed information about the model described in the MDF instance.
 Ideally, it should be the base URL for a terminology server (like the Simple Terminology Server), that can be concatenated